One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 The forgetting algorithm only takes polynomial time on it even if it takes exponential time on the original one.
 This happens for example on the following formula.

-A pictorial representation shows what is wrong with $F$: it is a chain of clauses surrounded by useless jumps.
-These redundant clauses are all entailed by transitivity, and can be removed without affecting the semantics of the formula.
+A pictorial representation shows what is wrong with $F$: it is a chain of clauses surrounded by redundant clauses.
+The redundant clauses are all entailed by transitivity, and can be removed without affecting the semantics of the formula.
 Yet, they are processed by the forgetting algorithm as if they were essential.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ +----------+ +----------+ | V | V a --> b --> c --> d --> e --> f | ^ | ^ +----------+ +----------+ }